Vince Young: 2010 season

 Young led the Titans to a 4–5 record in nine of their first ten games in 2010 while throwing for ten touchdowns with a 98.6 passer rating.

 During a Week 11 loss to the Washington Redskins, Young suffered a torn flexor tendon in his right thumb, and was held out of the game after he prepared to reenter.
-Following the game, Young threw his shoulder pads into the crowd as he left the field, had an altercation with Coach Fisher in the locker room, and stormed out.
+Following the game, Young threw his shoulder pads into the crowd as he left the field, had an altercation with Fisher in the locker room, and stormed out.
 Fisher then declared that Rusty Smith would become the Titans' starting quarterback.

-On January 5, 2011, Titans owner Bud Adams issued a press release stating that Young would no longer be on the team's roster for the 2011–12 season.
-Vince Young would finish his Titans career with a 30–17 record (63.8%) over five years.
+On January 5, 2011, Titans owner Bud Adams issued a press release stating that Young would no longer be on the team's roster for the 2011 season.
+Young would finish his Titans career with a 30–17 record (63.8%) over five years.
 As a Titan, Young finished with a 75.4 quarterback rating, with 42 touchdown passes and 42 interceptions.

 On July 28, 2011, Young was released by the Titans.